heike/DS401/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of the DS401 R package is to …
+The goal of the DS401 R package is to assess quality of 3d topographics scans in form of x3p images.

 ## Installation